Selecting the Right Sales Channel Strategy for Distribution

 Channel Management

 After deciding on the channel design, management must identify, evaluate, and recruit specific sales channel partners.
 Finding competent and motivated channel members is critical to implementing your channel strategy.
-The choice of channel type, distribution intensity, and configuration determine many specific channel management activities.
+The choice of channel type, distribution intensity, and configuration determines many specific channel management activities.

 Selecting a sales channel strategy